frankkimrobotics/grasp_underactuated/README.md

 This is the pose estimation stack, which is essentially just FoundationPose from https://nvlabs.github.io/FoundationPose/.
 This model takes in RGB and depth images along with an object model and then outputs 6DOF estimates of the object pose.
 It works great.

 Currently it is used on the depth and RGB images in the data folder.
-It should be noted that
+It should be noted that FoundationPose essentially tracks the object, needing th

 5. data